openservicebrokerapi/servicebroker/spec.md

 `:instance_id` MUST be a globally unique non-empty string.

 #### Parameters

-The request provides these query string parameters as useful hints for Service Brokers.

 | Query-String Field | Type | Description |
 | --- | --- | --- |